silaspe/maths/README.md

 * [Jacobian](jacobian.md) - on the relation between complex numbers and linear algebra
 * [Gamma](gamma.md) - explores the connections between factorials, calculus, and the Gamma function, extending factorials to non-integers
 * [Trigonometry](trigonometry.md) - Desmos visualization of angle addition
 * [Harmonic](harmonic.md) - On the alternating and non-alternating harmonic seireis.
-I didn't want to remove the old description made by chatGPT, even if someone might think "more description equals longer page" which is why I replaced it.
+I didn't want to remove the old description made by ChatGPT, even if someone might think "more description equals longer page" which is why I replaced it.
 Here is the old description in quotation marks.
 "The alternating harmonic series `1 - 1/2 + 1/3 - 1/4 + 1/5 - ...` is restructured by rearranging terms, leading to a new series that converges to a known value.
 By defining a function `f(n)` that represents the sum of a sequence of fractions, and then extending this to `f(∞)`, it's shown that this sum converges to the natural logarithm of 2 (`ln(2)`).
 Therefore, the infinite alternating harmonic series sums up to `ln(2)`.
 This conclusion is reached through a creative manipulation of series and leveraging properties of logarithms."
 * [Eigenstuff](eigen.md) - the applications and derivations of eigervectors and eigenvalues
 * [Binomial](binomial.md) - a derivation of the binomial therom, an introduction to discrete calculas, and a method for computing pi (not pie)
 * [Fractional calculas](fractional_calculas.md) - an introduction to fractional calculas using cauchy's other integral formula